 In one study, the incidence of concomitant maxillofacial fractures and cervical fractures was looked at, in part because these patients have a high mortality rate and rates of neurological difficulties if not dealt with correctly.
 A total of 563 patients with facial fractures were looked at.
 These cases also showed a cervical fracture eleven times for a total of 2 percent.
 Most patients were men, and most were between 20 and 35 years old (64 percent).
 These patients were involved in a motor vehicle accident 91 percent of the time.

 What this means is that facial fracture patients should also have a C spine x-ray before being removed from cervical restraints.
 If a C spine x-ray is equivocal, the patient should have a CT scan of the face and neck to further elucidate the degree of facial injury and to rule out cervical injury.
 This should be done even if no cervical neurological findings are noted on examination.

 There should be a cooperative effort between orthopedic surgeons/trauma surgeons and maxillofacial surgeons or ENT specialists.
 Surgery to stabilize the cervical spine and to put together the damaged facial bones can be done together with both physicians participating.

-The patient will have a long road to recovery and may need a cervical halo on top of teeth that are wired shut for an extended period of time.
-Multiple surgeries on the C spine may need to be done besides the first one which stabilizes the joint and there may be a prolonged hospitalization in order to learn how to function with a halo and with a liquid diet that may be necessary for up to 2-3 months.
+The patient will have a long road to recovery and may need a cervical halo on top of teeth that are wired shut for an extended period.
+Multiple surgeries on the C spine may need to be done besides the first one, which stabilizes the joint, and there may be a prolonged hospitalization to learn how to function with a halo and with a liquid diet that may be necessary for up to 2-3 months.